backstage/backstage/plugins/analytics-module-ga4/README.md

 3. Configure the plugin in your `app-config.yaml`:

 The following is the minimum configuration required to start sending analytics events to GA.
-All that's needed is your Universal Analytics measurement ID:
+All that's needed is your GA4 measurement ID:

 ```yaml
 # app-config.yaml